wearetriple/dotnet-defaults/Standards/README.md

 ﻿# Standards

-All project must follow these standards.
+All projects must follow these standards.

 ## Configuration